ChristophKarlHeck/serial-monitor/README.md

 # Serial Monitor
-A simple Python-based tool for monitoring and logging serial port data with command-line options.
+A simple Python-based tool for monitoring and logging serial port data with command-line options for Raspberry Pi.

 ## Features
 - Monitor serial port data in real time.